UUS Meeting Virtually Due to COVID-19

 How will we advocate for a pro-Black, people first COVID-19 response in our communities?

-Some of our actions to date include:
+As a congregation, some of our anti-racist actions to date include:

 - Joining interfaith coalitions in denouncing anti-Black racism